 3.2 Plant height (cm)

-In general, plant height increased with advancement in crop growth stages; initially, the growth rate was rapid, and later, it reached a steady state at 90 DAS and at harvest.
+Plant height often rose as crop growth stages progressed; at first, the growth rate was quick, but it eventually stabilised at 90 DAS and harvest.
 The maximum plant height was recorded at 90 DAS.
 Compared to the first year, there was a slight increase in plant height at all crop growth stages in the second year (Table 1).
 CE1: PTR-CTW was found to be significantly superior to CE3: ZT DSR + WR - ZTW + RR, followed by CE2: RT DSR - SSW + RR at 30 DAS for both years and at 60 and 90 DAS during the first year.
 However, CE1 remained statistically at par with CE3 in the second year at 60 and 90 DAS, and at harvest during both years of investigation under crop establishment methods.

 Among the Zinc management practices, maximum plant height was recorded with the application of Z6: RDF+ 3 foliar sprays of ZnO NPs @ 200 mg L-1, which was statistically at par with Z5: RDF+ 3 foliar sprays of ZnO NPs @ 100 mg L-1, followed by the application of Z2: RDF+ 3 foliar sprays of ZnSO4.H2O @ 0.3% and significantly superior to all other treatments at all crop growth stages (60, 90 DAS, and at harvest), except at 30 DAS, where the highest plant height was observed under Z4: RDF + seed priming with ZnO NPs @ 400 mg L-1.This was statistically similar to Z3: RDF + seed priming with ZnO NPs @ 200 mg L-1.